muratk3n/thirdwave/en/README.md

 "@AlxThomp

-Biden seems prepared for SCOTUS to strike down Obamacare next year: We have 'got to end the rural health care crisis right now by building on Obamacare, assuming it survives at all'"
+Biden seems prepared for SCOTUS to strike down Obamacare next year: 'We have got to end the rural health care crisis right now by building on Obamacare, assuming it survives at all'"

 ---